 We are offering 3,600,000 shares of our common stock.
 Prior to this offering, there has been no public market for our common stock.
-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "ARDX."
+We have applied to list our common stock on The NASDAQ Global Market under the symbol "ARDX."
 We expect that the initial public offering price will be between \$13.00 and \$15.00 per share.